 The continual shifting of continents has led to the theories that, as in the cases of Pangaea and Rodinia, many, if not all of our continents, were at one time or another connected.
 One particular theory evolving from this is the SWEAT theory, standing for southwestern United States and East Antarctica, which theorizes that the southwestern United States was at one time connected to East Antarctica.

-John Goodge, an NSF-funded researcher with the Department of Geological Sciences at the University of Minnesota-Duluth, and his team have recently published a paper that details findings that they believe add considerable weight to SWEAT.
+John Goodge, an NSF-funded researcher with the Department of Geological Sciences at the University of Minnesota-Duluth, and his team published a paper that details findings that they believe add considerable weight to SWEAT.

 Goodge and his team were conducting a search for rocks that might provide links to the composition of the underlying continental crust of Antarctica.
 "We were picking up boulders in the moraines that looked interesting," Goodge said.
 "It was basically just a hodge-podge of material."